ianbarrere/ananke/README.md

 #### Cloud interconnects
 We have cloud interconnects that are managed by the devops team, but our gear needs to be updated any time an interconnect is changed (BGP peer, VLAN ID, etc).
-We expose an API to the devops team that allows them to request for this change to be made based on the output of their tasks.
+We expose the API to the devops team that allows them to request for this change to be made based on the output of their tasks.